26 Oct What is Sterling Silver? Guide to Sterling Silver

 What is sterling silver?
-It is a beautiful precious metal used in jewellery with a luminous white colour.
-The name “sterling” can only be added to it, however, if it is of high purity.
-This article explains how sterling silver is made, and what you should look for when shopping for jewellery.
+It is a beautiful precious metal, used in jewellery and silverware, that has a luminous white colour.
+This article explains how sterling silver is made, and what you should look for when shopping for sterling silver jewellery.

 What is silver?

-Silver is a precious metal with a luminous white colour.
+Silver is a precious metal that has a luminous white colour.

 Because pure silver is way too soft for use in jewellery, it is mixed with other metals, such as copper.